pi-kei/blender-pulsing-particle-emission/README.md

 # Blender Addon: Pulsing Particle Emitting

-Creates pulsing particle emitters based on selected particle system.
+Creates pulsing particle emitters based on selected particle system whitch could be useful for music visualization.
+Blender does not have a way to turn on/off emission of the particles and this approach is kind of a workaround.

 ## Installation